-- As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A", a statement on the matters specified in paragraph 3 and 4 of the Order, to the extent applicable. - 2.
-As required by Section 143 (3) of the Act, we report that: - We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-- b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Standalone Balance Sheet, the Standalone Statement of Profit and Loss including (other comprehensive income), the standalone statement of changes in equity, and the Standalone Cash Flow Statement dealt with by this report are in agreement with the books of accounts - In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e) On the basis of the written representations received from the directors as on March 31, 2021 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2021 from being appointed as a director in terms of Section 164 (2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B": - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statement- Refer note 23 to standalone financial statements. - ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company. - 3.
-With respect to the matter to be included in the Auditors' Report in accordance with the requirement of section 197(16) of the Act, we report that:
+- As required by the Companies (Auditor's Report) Order, 2020 ("the order"), issued by the Central Government of India in terms of sub Section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 & 4 of the order, to the extent applicable. - 2.
+As required by Section 143(3) of the Act, we report that: - We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of such books. - c) The Balance Sheet, the Statement of Profit and Loss including (other comprehensive income), the statement of changes in equity and the Cash Flow Statement dealt with by this report are in agreement with the books of accounts - In our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act. - e) On the basis of written representations received from the directors as on 31st March, 2022 taken on record by the Board of Directors, we report that none of the directors are disqualified as at 31st March 2022, from being appointed as a director in terms of Section 164(2) of the Companies Act 2013. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B": - g) With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of Section 197(16) of the Act, as amended: - In our opinion and according to the information and explanation provided to us, the remuneration paid by the company to is directors during the year is in accordance with the provisions of Section 197 read with Schedule V to the Companies Act, 2013. - h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit & Auditor's) Rules, 2014, In our opinion and to the best of our information and according to the explanations given to us: